 Refuse to feel powerless despite overwhelming adversity.—Věra Láska

-After her arrival at Auschwitz-Birkenau in early summer 1943, Věra made friends with some other women in the barracks.
-She recalled that they formed a “cooking club” in which, although they were starving, they would gather to discuss food and recipes to try to sustain morale.
+After arriving at Auschwitz-Birkenau in the early summer of 1943, Věra made friends with other women in the barracks.
+She recalled that they formed a “cooking club” where, although they were starving, they would gather to discuss food and recipes to sustain morale.

 I saw the German army march in to my country.
 And it was heartbreaking; it was very heartbreaking because all these ideals that we grew up with, freedom, truth shall prevail, all that went down the drain.—Věra Láska

 In early 1945, as the Soviet Army approached Gross-Rosen, the Nazis evacuated their prisoners to the concentration camp Dora-Mittelbau in central Germany.
 Věra then worked in a tunnel, measuring parts used in the German V-2 missile program.
 Her task was to divide the good rings from the bad, but she sabotaged the contents by arbitrarily dividing the parts.

 In March 1945, this camp was evacuated, and the prisoners were forced on a death march to the Mauthausen concentration camp in Austria.
 Věra seized her chance to escape in a moment of confusion when hundreds of starving prisoners descended on a cauldron of soup.
 She fled into a nearby German barn miles away from Mittelbau-Dora where she hid for the next four days.